Geffers/Geffers.github.io/index.md

 over the network needed a Desktop to simplify setup.
 I Pi 1 running a desktop, perfectly adequate for what I needed then shut down Desktop GUI and the VNC server.

+### What do I use my Pi for?

+- Web Server
+- Media Server
+- Xsane scanner server
+- Mumble VOIP server
+- Kodi
+- TVHeadend client and server (enable TV to stream via ethernet, saves extension antenna cable)
+- ADS-B receiver for aircraft tracking

+**More to follow**

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for